calestialgem/min_timer/README.md

 ## Profiler

 A small statistics and profiling functionality is also provided.
-This are all intended to be used in a real-time application.
+These are all intended to be used in a real-time application.

 ```rust